Fabricio333/PasswordManagerWeb/README.md

 ## **Using It Offline & On Mobile Devices**

 ### **Offline Usage**
 This password manager does not require an internet connection.
-You can save the web page for offline use or run it locally by downloading the source code from the GitHub repository.
+You can save the web page for offline use simply by clicking on save here on desktop, or run it locally by downloading the source code from the GitHub repository and executing it directly from the phone files manager.

-### **Mobile Access**
-- You can open the web version in your mobile browser.
-- If you want a dedicated app experience, you can add the webpage to your home screen for easy access.
-- Since it doesn’t store data online, you’ll need to remember your mnemonic key for access across devices.

 ---